Insights

 Professor Kevin Singh is an architect whose career in has spanned over 25 years.
 He has extensive experience in both higher education institutions and in the industry, as the head of his own practice.

-Within the last couple of years, Kevin Singh joined the Manchester School of Architecture as its Head in September 2020.
+Kevin joined the Manchester School of Architecture as its Head in September 2020.
 The Manchester School of Architecture is distinctive as it is a joint school between Manchester Metropolitan University and the University of Manchester.

-We sat down with him to discuss the challenges and rewards that come with his role, how design has changed over recent years and his advice for future architects.
+We sat down with Kevin to discuss the challenges and rewards that come with his role, how design has changed over recent years and his advice for future architects.

 Can you tell us more about your role at the Manchester School of Architecture and how Perrett Laver prepared you for your role?